 As an educator with a professional computer science degree, I firmly believe in the benefits of integrating assistive technology in classrooms for boosting students' skills and achieving targets in class, as it can benefit students with a wide range of learning obstacles.
 I would also like to gain expertise in identifying measurable student outcomes and developing instructional and behavioral plans by leading and participating in meetings with families, individualized education program teams, and instructional planning.
+I firmly believe data analysis with appropriate student test data should be our guide to finding the most appropriate accommodation and/or modification for the student to reduce and gradually close the achievement gap and help them succeed.
+We need an individualized approach so that every student can reach their goals in the unique way that will maximize their learning outcomes.

 "Coming together is a beginning, staying together is progress, and working together is success."
 This quote by Henry Ford motivates me to work harder towards improving each of my students' abilities in school, their home, and their community.
 Meaningful culturally responsive collaboration is our hope for creating a positive school environment where the individualized needs of every student (especially children with special needs) can be adequately met, and high standards for learning can be achieved.